 Digital transformation can be an ambiguous term, and can sometimes feel unattainable to mid-size firms - who often believe they lack the budget and resources to keep pace with their enterprise level counterparts.

-So, in this live panel webinar, Jas Bassi, Head of Solution Delivery at Gateley PLC, is going to give us a practical view of digital transformation from a top 100 firm.
-While Lauren Riley, CEO of The Link App, will explore what lessons mid-size firms can learn from this - and how they can embrace digital transformation, without the same level of enterprise applications and resources.
+So, in this live panel webinar, Jas Bassi, Head of Solution Delivery at Gateley PLC, gives us a practical view of digital transformation from a top 100 firm.
+While Lauren Riley, CEO of The Link App, explores what lessons mid-size firms can learn from this - and how they can embrace digital transformation, without the same level of enterprise applications and resources.

 The legal landscape is shifting dramatically, and many law firms are now questioning their pre-pandemic business and technology strategies.

 With the short-term need to adapt to new ways of working and deal with economic uncertainty, business priorities and tech projects have had to change.
 But looking further ahead, what does this mean for those planned innovation and improvement projects?

 How to reimagine the future and revise your strategies is the focus of our latest guest webinar.
 The expert panel session features Sarah Blair, Director of IT, Thorntons Law LLP and Derek Southall, CEO of Hyperscale.